CaloQVAE : Simulating high-energy particle-calorimeter interactions using hybrid quantum-classical generative models: Performance Evaluation

 We qualitatively analyze one-dimensional histograms of the typical shower shape variables.
-Included in this publication are the fractions of the energy recorded in the first calorimeter layer and the fraction of first layer with any energy deposited.
-The latter is also called the sparsity.
-As shown in Fig \ref{fig:allhist} there is a close alignment between the results from GEANT4 data and generative models, which signifies that our generative model effectively captures the underlying patterns and distributions of the data.
-The consistent distribution patterns highlight the generative model's fidelity in representing the essential features and correlations present in the training dataset.
-Moreover, the similarity between the performance of QVAE and DVAE models indicates the quality of samples from the quantum device is at par with modern Monte Carlo methods.
+As shown in Fig \ref{fig:allhist}, there is a close alignment between the results from GEANT4 data and generative models, which signifies that our generative model effectively captures the underlying patterns and distributions of the data.
+The consistent distribution patterns highlight the generative model's fidelity in representing the essential features in the training dataset.
+Despite the observation of tail differences at the low fraction region for the positron in layer 1's fraction histogram, the overall similarity between the performance of QVAE and DVAE models indicates our pipeline for $\beta_{\text{eff}}^{*}$ estimation and scaling is well behaved so that the quality of samples from the quantum device is on par with those from the block Gibbs method.

-To evaluate the performance of model's energy conditioning needed for practical deployment, we sample from the models requesting a specific range of true energy (45-60 GeV) of the incident particle and histogram the total observed energy in the positron and pion clusters.
-We sample with both classical approach (DVAE) and quantum approach (QVAE) and comparing the observed energy with true energy from the same range in the GEANT4 test dataset.
+To assess the practical deployment performance of the model's energy conditioning, we generate samples from the trained model requesting a specific range of incident energy and histogram the observed energy.
+We generate the samples by classical and quantum approaches and compare the results with a GEANT4 test dataset under the same range of incident energy.
 As shown in Fig \ref{fig:sliced_energy}, for the positron cluster, the conditioning response of DVAE or QVAE can form a flat plateau with good accuracy in reproducing the defined selection of the input energy range.
 The pion cluster has a broadened response that is due to the nature of the unconstrained charged pion shower in the electromagnetic calorimeter.
-The histograms of the generative models for both two clusters are able to mirror the characteristics observed in the true data.
-This compelling agreement underscores the VAE's ability to capture and faithfully reproduce the intricate patterns and correlations inherent in the first-principles simulation, thereby affirming its efficacy as a powerful tool for energy pattern generation.
+The shower shape histograms for both electron and pion clusters exhibit a noticeable similarity to the characteristics seen in the true data.
+This agreement indicates that our model has capability to capture and reproduce patterns from the first-principles simulation, suggesting its potential as a useful tool for calorimeter shower simulation.